GSA/Section508.gov/_pages/acquisition/2022-06-23-sell-how-to-create-acr-with-vpat.md

 ## Step 2: Complete the Accessibility Conformance Report (ACR) Title Page
 <div class="grid-container padding-x-0">
   <div class="grid-row grid-gap">
-    <div class="tablet:grid-col">The VPAT<sup>&trade;</sup> begins with several pages of instructions.
+    <div class="tablet:grid-col">The VPAT&reg; begins with several pages of instructions.
 Please read all of the instructions carefully, but remove the instruction pages when you submit your final ACR.
     <ul>
       <li>Company name</li>
       <li>Name of your product (and version number, if applicable)</li>